nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

          The pipeline executes a transformation function named **objdetect_func-python**.
-This is a sample python function that uses a `Tensorflow based ssd mobilenet v2 model trained on the COCO dataset <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md>`__ embedded in the Xi IoT Tensorflow Python runtime.
+This is a sample python function that uses a `Tensorflow based ssd mobilenet v2 model trained on the COCO dataset <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md>`__ embedded in the Karbon Services for IoT Tensorflow Python runtime.

 #.
 Click :fa:`remove` to close the data pipeline without making any changes.

-In Xi IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.
+In Karbon Services for IoT, categories help you assign various attributes to edges and data sources which can be further used to query and select them when creating Data Pipelines or deploying Applications.

 An example of a category could be “City” with values in [San Francisco, San Jose, San Diego] or “State” with values in [California, Washington, Oregon] and so on.
 It can be anything meaningful to your environment.